Bar, Ukraine: Bar Fortress historic site

 The town has a historic site centered around the Bar Fortress, originally built in 1537 and later re-designed by Guillaume Le Vasseur de Beauplan.
 The fortress currently stands in ruins.
 The fortress was built on the Riv River, and the historic site is now surrounded by historic religious buildings, including cathedrals.
 The site also includes trails surrounded by trees.

 Reconstruction of the fortress was proposed at the 3rd International Scientific Conference, Bar's Land, Podill'ya: European Heritage and Innovative Development Perspectives, in Bar in 2014.

 Geography

+Bar is located on river Riv, a tributary of Boh in Eastern Podolia.

 Climate

 Per the Köppen climate classification, Bar has a humid continental climate.
 Bar's district was historically used to grow apples.

 Winters in Bar are relatively cold, with snow.
 The early spring is generally warm, while the summer is sunny and humid.
 Autumn in Bar is generally characterized by clouds and rain, with precipitation being caused by Atlantic hurricanes.

 The town has instituted several programs to combat climate change, including the introduction of a waste management program, the optimization of public transportation, the minimization of air pollution by industrial plants, the thermal isolation of buildings, encouragement of bicycle transportation, and support of renewable energy initiatives.